 WHAT TO DO: Put the baby birds back in the nest if you can, it's a myth that the parents will abandon babies if they've been touched.
 If the original nest is unreachable or destroyed, secure a wicker basket (available at garden stores/supermarkets, but you may have one around the house) close to where the original nest was.
 Wicker and other stick-like baskets resemble natural nests and prevent the birds' legs from becoming splayed while allowing rain to pass through so the birds don't drown.
 However, an alternative nest will only work for older nestlings who are feathered (and can maintain body heat).
-Make sure the basket isn't more than four inches deep-adult birds will not jump into something they can't see out of.
-Watch carefully for at least an hour to make sure that the parents return to feed their chicks parent birds can be very secretive, so glue your eyes to that nest!
+Make sure the basket isn't more than four inches deep as adult birds will not jump into something they can't see out of.
+Watch carefully for at least an hour to make sure that the parents return to feed their babies.
+Parent birds can be very secretive, so glue your eyes to that nest!
 And remember, fecal deposits are signs that the bird is being fed.

 Baby Bird Who Can't Fly